-Here are 5 tips to help avoid being a victim of theft over the holidays:
+Here are some tips to help avoid being a victim of theft over the holidays:

 1. Save the status updates for later

 Four out of five burglars used social networks last year to find out when people were not home.

 Telling friends and family your holiday plans on social media may seem harmless, but that social media message can be an advertisement to burglars that says, “I’m not home.”
 Don’t let your social media behavior while you’re gone put your home at risk for a burglary.

 2. Add home security devices to your gift list

 Adding these items to your wish list can offer some extra protection:

 - Sensor-triggered lighting

 - Smart phone home security